ros-mobile-robots/ros-mobile-robots.github.io/docs/hardware-setup.md

+## GPIO

+The ultrasonic ranger uses just a single GPIO pin for communicating its measured distances.

 ## Prepare I2C Connection

 The I2C connections are used for multiple components such as the motor driver and the oled display.